HTML has links - PDF has Authentication

 Mandatory small and veterans' business program.

-Small business enterprises and veteran-owned businesses intending to benefit from the small and veteran-owned business enforceable goals program must attain a SBE certification from OMWBE, a VOB certification from the Washington department of veteran's affairs, or be self-certified as a SBE, mini-business, or micro-business through the WEBS.
+Public works small business enterprises and veteran-owned businesses intending to benefit from the small and veteran-owned business enforceable goals program must attain a PWSBE certification from OMWBE, or a VOB certification from the Washington department of veteran's affairs.

 PDF468-17-080